Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 # Project Overview

 ## Introduction
-This project aims to analyse a credit facility dataset containing records of customers' demographics, outstanding amounts, repayment history/status, and other relevant variables.
-The goal is to extract meaningful insights from the data through exploratory data analysis and predictive modelling so that the bank can to predict the billable amount (B1) for each of its credit card customers.
-Having such foresight can help the bank to build a predictive model that can accurately forecast the billable amount for each customer in the next month.
+The objective of this project is to conduct an in-depth analysis of a credit facility dataset, primarily focusing on predicting the billable amount (B1) for credit card customers.
+Through the utilisation of data analytics techniques such as exploratory data analysis (EDA) and predictive modelling, the aim is to derive valuable insights that can assist financial institutions in accurately forecasting future billable amounts.

 ## Dataset Information

 ### Data Variables
-The dataset comprises details about customers' credit facilities, including demographic information, outstanding amounts, and repayment history/status.
+The dataset comprises various attributes pertaining to customers' credit facilities, including demographic details, outstanding balances, repayment histories, and socio-economic indicators.
+These variables serve as the cornerstone for our analysis and predictive modelling endeavours.
 [Data.csv](https://github.com/Md-Khid/Linear-Regression-Modelling/blob/main/Data.csv)

 ### Data Dictionary